 How long can you be sentenced to Facebook jail?

-However, if you end up in this situation, you will probably ask a question: How long does Facebook jail last?
+If you end up behind bars, you will probably ask yourself the question: How long does Facebook jail last?

-When Facebook puts you in “jail”, the final sentence often varies depending on the violation.
-Generally, you can get sentenced to a short-term ban or, if you are unlucky, to an everlasting one.
+When Facebook puts you in “Fb jail”, the final sentence often varies depending on the violation.
+Generally, you can be sentenced to a short-term ban or, if you are unlucky, an everlasting one.

 Short-term sentence – Access to Your Facebook Page is temporarily blocked